 The Greater LA Education Foundation develops strategic initiatives, identifies public/private partnerships, and creates greater connections with community stakeholders to support innovation at LACOE, share knowledge, and advocate for impact.
-We are committed to working with LACOE staff to identify and leverage resources for programs to improve outcomes for youth across the county.
+We are committed to working with LACOE staff and school districts to identify and leverage resources for programs to improve outcomes for youth across the county.

 GLA is proud to provide direct support for the following LACOE programs: